Ryuichi-Student/Copilot-For-Business/README.md

 # Copilot for Business

 Welcome to Copilot for Business.
 This is a student run project at the University of Cambridge, in collaboration with Cambridge Kinetics.
-This project is part of the second year project in the Computer Science Tripos.
+This project is part of the second year group project in the Computer Science Tripos.
 The project has been created by: Samuel Jie, Isaac Lam, Izzi Millar, Mmesoma Okoro, Leo Takashige and Ram Vinjamuri.

 ## Run the project